-There is no better combo than sweet and salty, and this Salted Honey Ice Cream hits the mark on both.
-It's completely dairy free and can be made in either the Ninja Creami or a traditional ice cream maker.
+There is no better combo than sweet and salty, and this Dairy Free Salted Honey Ice Cream hits the mark on both.
+Silky coconut milk, golden honey, and flaky sea salt make for a genuinely addictive combo.
+Completely dairy free, paleo, AIP, and honestly better than anything in the freezer aisle.
+Plus, it can be made in a traditional ice cream maker or the Ninja Creami with no eggs involved!

 Why You'll Love this Salted Honey Ice Cream

-- Allergy friendly: this creamy honey ice cream is dairy free, gluten free, and paleo.
-Made with only a handful of basic ingredients, it's allergy friendly while being full of flavor.
+- Allergy friendly: this honey ice cream is dairy free, gluten free, and paleo.
+Made with only a handful of wholesome ingredients, it's allergy friendly while being full of flavor.
 Since this recipe contains honey, it's not fully vegan, but it does not contain any egg yolks.

 - Supports electrolytes: the honey and salt combo is actually great for supporting electrolyte balance, making this dessert perfect for hot summer days when you've been sweating a lot.
 I often consume a spoonful of honey with lots of salt on top before/after workouts or when I'm feeling extra tired.

-- Easy to make: I originally developed this recipe to be made in a traditional home ice cream maker (like the Cuisinart ice cream maker), but have since also created a Ninja Creami version.
-It's easy to make no matter what ice cream maker you have at home and there is no egg mixture to worry about!
+- Two ways to make it: I originally developed this recipe to be made in a traditional ice cream maker (like the Cuisinart ice cream maker), but have since also developed a Ninja Creami version.
+So, it's easy to make no matter what ice cream maker you have at home!

 Dairy Free Salted Honey Ice Cream Ingredients